trungnt11/trungnt11.github.io/_posts/2019-09-01-fast-ai-lesson-6-notes.md

 > Training Deep Neural Networks is complicated by the fact that the distribution of each layer's inputs changes during training, as the parameters of the previous layers change.
 This slows down the training by requiring lower learning rates...

-Batch Normalization layer adjusts the distribution of the output of a layer by controlling the the first two moments of the layer distributions (mean and standard deviation).
-This allows networks to be trained with a higher learning rate (so they train faster) and with more layers.
+Batch Normalization layer adjusts the distribution of the output of a layer by controlling the the first two moments of the layer distributions (mean and standard deviation). *This allows networks to be trained with a higher learning rate (so they train faster) and with more layers.*

+The algorithm:

 ![img](https://github.com/hiromis/notes/raw/master/lesson6/16.png)